lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 - Algorithm strength uncertainty: During the transition period, some post-quantum signature and encryption algorithms will not be fully trusted, while also the trust in legacy public key algorithms will start to erode.
 A relying party may learn some time after deployment that a public key algorithm has become untrustworthy, but in the interim, they may not know which algorithm an adversary has compromised.
 - Migration: During the transition period, systems will require mechanisms that allow for staged migrations from fully classical to fully post-quantum-aware cryptography.

-This document provides a mechanism to address algorithm strength uncertainty by providing the format and process for combining multiple cryptographic algorithms into a single key encapsulation operation.
+This document provides a mechanism to address algorithm strength uncertainty by providing the format and procedures for combining multiple KEM algorithms into a single composite KEM algorithm.
 Backwards compatibility is not directly covered in this document, but is the subject of {{sec-backwards-compat}}.

 This document is intended for general applicability anywhere that key establishment or enveloped content encryption is used within PKIX or CMS structures.